Oxitriptan: Pharmacology

+Society and culture

+Names

+Oxitriptan is the generic name of the drug and its INN.
+Brand names of oxitriptan include Cincofarm, Levothym, Levotonine, Oxyfan, Telesol, Tript-OH, and Triptum.

 Regulatory status

 There are currently no approved drug products containing 5-HTP approved by the FDA.
 All available 5-HTP products are nutraceuticals and are as such not regulated or verified for purity, integrity, or clinical efficacy or safety, mandating caution regarding human consumption.

 As of 25 August 2020, Hungary added 5-HTP to the controlled psychoactive substances list, prohibiting production, sale, import, storage and use, becoming the first country to do so.